As an Amazon Associate, I earn from qualifying purchases. This post may contain affiliate links. See our full disclosure here.

 - White Primer – This is my favorite primer because it’s a flat primer and paint in one.

-- Paint Markers – If you don’t have paint markers yet, I highly suggest getting a set!
-I use these extra fine point markers all the time on rocks, wood and more.
+- Paint Markers – If you don’t have paint markers yet, I highly recommend these extra fine point markers.
+I use them all the time on rocks, wood and more.
 They are perfect for details on mason jar crafts like this one.

 - Brushes – I like both foam paint brushes and flat paint brushes for covering mason jars with paint.